Personal Injury -- Plaintiff Law

 Medical Treatment and Long-term Care

 Traumatic brain injuries can require weeks or months of expensive medical treatment.
 For a mild case of TBI, also known as a concussion, doctors may diagnose the injury by performing a physical exam and a CT scan.
 Treatment for mild TBIs often consists of rest and a period of restricted activity.
-For severe TBI cases, diagnostics and treatments may include a physical exam, brain scans and emergency surgery to remove blood clots or repair fractured skull fragments.
+For severe TBI cases, diagnostics and treatments may include a physical exam, brain scans, and emergency surgery to remove blood clots or repair fractured skull fragments.
 Surgery could also be required to relieve pressure on the brain.

 ATV Safety Tips

-In order to prevent accidents, the Consumer Product Safety Commission recommends the following safety tips for ATV drivers:
+To prevent accidents, the Consumer Product Safety Commission recommends the following safety tips for ATV drivers:

 - Avoid paved roads